What is Zhiyi?

 Mount Tiantai and the southern career

-Zhiyi was born in 538 in Jingzhou, in present-day Hubei province, to a family of the late-Liang official class; his parents died in the political collapse the dynasty was already entering when he was a boy, and he took monastic ordination in his eighteenth year as a refugee of the Liang-Chen transition wars.
-He studied for the next seven years under Huisi (515–577) on Mount Dasu, receiving the Lotus Sūtra-centred reading the school treats as its founding lineage transmission; Huisi himself had carried the orientation forward from Huiwen, and the tradition recognises Huiwen as the first patriarch.
-Zhiyi then taught for almost two decades at the southern capital of Jinling — modern Nanjing — under the patronage of the Chen-dynasty court, and in 575, dissatisfied with the doctrinal compromises an urban teaching career had required, withdrew to Mount Tiantai (Tiāntái shān, the Heavenly Terrace) in present-day Zhejiang province.
-The mountain monastery he established there — Guoqing Si, completed under imperial patronage shortly after his death in 597 — became the school's institutional centre and gave the school its name.
+Zhiyi was born in 538 in Jingzhou (present-day Hubei province) to a family of the late-Liang official class.
+His parents died during the political collapse of the Liang dynasty, and he took monastic ordination at eighteen as a refugee of the Liang-Chen transition wars.
+He studied for the next seven years under Huisi (515–577) on Mount Dasu, receiving the Lotus Sūtra-centred reading the school treats as its founding lineage transmission.
+Huisi had carried the orientation forward from Huiwen, and the tradition recognises Huiwen as the first patriarch.
+Zhiyi then taught for almost two decades at Jinling (modern Nanjing) under the patronage of the Chen-dynasty court.
+In 575, dissatisfied with the doctrinal compromises an urban teaching career required, he withdrew to Mount Tiantai (Tiāntái shān, the Heavenly Terrace) in present-day Zhejiang province.
+The mountain monastery he established, Guoqing Si, was completed under imperial patronage shortly after his death in 597 and became the school's institutional centre.
+The school takes its name from the mountain.

 The three great works and the threefold truth